andrew/ultimate-awesome/README.md

 - [fucking-awesome-readme](https://github.com/Correia-jpv/fucking-awesome-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
 - [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.
+- [awesome-list-for-developers](https://github.com/davesimoes/awesome-list-for-developers) -  :octocat:  A curated list of various topics related to development for the open source community⚡️.
 - [awesome-replicate](https://github.com/deepfates/awesome-replicate) - A curated list of tools, guides and resources for the Replicate AI model platform.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
 - [awesome-data-science-and-engineering](https://github.com/Dineshkarthik/awesome-data-science-and-engineering) - A curated list of Data Science and Engineering frameworks, tools, libraries and related list of tutorials.